AkashSDas/notesflow/contents/stock-market/101/stock-market-dictionary.md

 > - `Offer price`: The best selling price.

-> - V`olume`: It is the number of shares that were traded during the day.
+> - `Volume`: It is the number of shares that were traded during the day.

 > - `Board Meeting`: It's a meeting of a company's board of directors, held usually at certain times of the year to discuss company-wide policies or issues.